milafrerichs/new-mila-frerichs/content/now/index.md

     weight: 30

 ---
-_Last updated: 10.02.2019_
+_Last updated: 15.03.2019_

 Right now I’m in Berlin with my wife and our dog Ruby.
-I’m currently working with streetmix to improve their testing.
+I’m currently working with [streetmix](https://streetmix.net) to improve their testing.

-I’m available for work in March.
+I’m available for work in May.

 ## Next conferences I attend/talk

+* S-H-O-W, April, Amsterdam, NL
 * FOSS4G NA, April 2019, San Diego, USA
 * GoodTechFest, May 2019, Chicago, USA